-Nivkh is unrelated to any other language, though is sometimes included in the Paleosiberian group of languages for convenience.
+Nivkh is also known as Gilyak.
+It is unrelated to any other language, though is sometimes included in the Paleosiberian group of languages for convenience.
 Nivkhs living along the Amur river call themselves Nivh, while those on Sakhlin are known as N'ivhgn-N'igvn, meaning 'man'.
 The term Gilyak is the name given to the Nivkhs by the neighbouring Manchus.

 Nivkh first appeared in writing in the 1880s in a Nivkh-Nanai primer compiled by a missionary.
 A Latin-based alphabet for Nivkh was used between 1931 and 1953, when a switch was made to the Cyrillic alphabet.

-The blue letters are only used for Russian loanwords.
+The letters Ё, Щ and Ь are only used for Russian loanwords.

 Information about Nivkh pronunciation compiled by Wolfram Siegel